Medium roast coffee is what many of us drink every day. It's what we make when we're in a hurry and just need to get stuff done.

 Below, you will find five delicious medium-roasted coffee beans that you can try at home:

-• The medium-roasted Colombian whole bean coffees offer a nice effervescence and complexity with subtle chocolate hints that are perfect if you want to enjoy more of a complex flavor from your medium roasts.
+• The medium-roasted Colombian whole bean coffees offer a nice effervescence and complexity, with subtle chocolate hints that are perfect for those who want to enjoy a more complex flavor from their medium roasts.

-• The Brazilian medium roast offers rich cocoa flavors while still smooth enough without overpowering bitterness or burning taste, making it ideal for people who prefer their darker brews on the milder side.
+• The Brazilian medium roast offers rich cocoa flavors while remaining smooth enough to avoid overpowering bitterness or a burning taste, making it ideal for those who prefer their darker brews on the milder side.

-• The medium-roasted Nicaraguan whole bean coffees offer a nice fruity flavor with some grapefruit and lemon hints that make medium roast coffee taste refreshing.
+• The medium-roasted Nicaraguan whole bean coffees offer a nice, fruity flavor with hints of grapefruit and lemon, making the medium roast coffee taste refreshing.

 • If you're looking for medium roast coffee beans that are on the sweeter side, then the medium-roasted Costa Rican whole bean is perfect!